Evlers/rt-thread_wifi-host-driver/README.md

 - When using the FAL component to load a resource file, FAL component is automatically selected, user must transfer the `firmware` and `clm` files used by the WiFi module to the corresponding partition of FAL.
 - When using a custom `nvram` file, users need to write their own `wifi_nvram_image.h` file and include the header file path, refer to the [wifi_nvram_image.h](./wifi-host-driver/WiFi_Host_Driver/resources/nvram/COMPONENT_43012/COMPONENT_CYSBSYS-RP01/wifi_nvram_image.h) file that comes with `WHD`.
 - When using the default enable powersave mode, the module will enter the energy saving mode when idle, which will cause the `SDIO` driver to print a timeout log when the module is woken up.
 This is a normal phenomenon.
-- The waiting time for mmcsd device driver to scan the card refers to the waiting time for the `RT-Thread sdio` device driver to scan the WiFi module, and `WHD` needs to wait for the completion of scanning the card before registering the driver.

 **Note**<br>
 sdio driver needs to support stream transfer.
 In the bsp of RT-Thread, most chips do not have the function of adapting stream transfer. <br>